How it started

 Five years before the pandemic and everyone going remote we started building Planhat like this.
 Today we still feel the same way.
 But as we all know, working remotely comes with some challenges, the most obvious one being missing out on the magic that happens when meeting in real life.

 For this we have a setup with permanent and temporary hubs.
-In our case, at the time of writing we have permanent hubs in Stockholm, London, Kiev, New York and Los Angeles.
-Even team members living in these cities are completely free to decide if working from the office is right.
-But for those who do, there's almost always someone in the office so spending a few days there every now and then is an opportunity to socialize and get energized.
+In our case, at the time of writing we have permanent hubs in Stockholm, Los Angeles, London, New York, Amsterdam, Berlin, Philadelphia and Austin.
+Bringing team together every now and then is an opportunity to socialize and get energized.
 Even for team members who don’t happen to live in one of these cities, the permanent hubs provide an opportunity to go for a shorter or longer period of time, switch environments, train, align and catch up with new and old colleagues.

 In addition to the permanent hubs we have temporary pop-up hubs across the world where parts of the team meet and work together for a shorter period of time.
 Again, it’s not mandatory for anyone, but a great opportunity for some.